open-telemetry/oteps/text/0035-opentelemetry-protocol.md

 #### Duplicate Data

 In edge cases (e.g. on reconnections, network interruptions, etc) the client has no way of knowing if recently sent data was delivered if no acknowledgement was received yet.
 The client will typically choose to re-send such data to guarantee delivery, which may result in duplicate data on the server side.
 This is a deliberate choice and is considered to be the right tradeoff for telemetry data.

+### Partial Success

+The protocol does not attempt to communicate partial reception success from the server to the client (i.e. when part of the data can be received by the server and part of it cannot).
+Attempting to do so would complicate the protocol and implementations significantly and is left out as a possible future area of work.

 ## Future Versions and Interoperability